 The 10 year treasury bond yield has generally been used as an indicator for a number of economic factors.
 During times of high confidence, investors usually look elsewhere for higher risk, higher return forms of investment, which causes the bond price to go down and its yield to go up.
 This is why even slight movements in the yield on this bond can show promise for returns on multiple kinds of investments.

 The effect of the 10 year treasury yield on mortgages

 So, what do 10-year treasury and mortgage rates have in common?
 Because mortgages are backed by various bonds and securities, the low cost of this 10 year bond is translated into savings on a mortgage.
 Banks tend to charge more interest on mortgages as the yield on this 10 year bond increases, meaning that record low points also translate into much lower interest rates on mortgages due to lowered interest.
 This gives buyers an incentive to invest in property to help boost the economy during times of low confidence.

 While it is not important to understand all of the financial terminology associated with this indicator and the specifics of investing, anyone who is preparing to take out a mortgage can benefit from the savings associated with lower yields.
 This means that a time like the present is great for taking out a mortgage or refinancing, as you will end up owing much less money over the course of the loan due to lower interest on your payments.

 Get help with a mortgage now

-For more information about savings on mortgages or refinancing, get a free rate quote below and see how much you could save.
+For more information about 10-year treasury and mortgage rates, savings on mortgages or refinancing, consider speaking to one of our dedicated loan officers or get a free rate quote below and see how much you could save.